Marek Sanak: Biography

 He is a member of the editorial boards of journals Allergy and Medycyna Praktyczna; as well as the board of the popular science magazine Wszechświat.
 He is a member of the Program Council of the Science and Art Festival in Kraków (Festiwal Nauki i Sztuki).

 In 2008, he was elected a member of the Polish Academy of Learning.
+In December 2021 he was elected a corresponding member of the Polish Academy of Sciences.
+In 2023 he was elected a member of the Academia Europaea.

+Personal life

 He is married to Iwona Sanak, a voivodeship consultant in the field of pediatric dentistry.
-Their daughter, Katarzyna Sanak-Kosmowska is a marketing theorist.
+Their daughter, Katarzyna Sanak-Kosmowska, is a marketing theorist.